top of page

 Biomechanics of Movement: The Science of Sports, Robotics, and Rehabilitation is now available from MIT Press.
 See below for more information.

 I help develop and support OpenSim, open-source software for modelling musculoskeletal systems and generating simulations of human and animal movement.
-Check out our recent paper featured on the cover of PLoS Computational Biology.
+Check out our paper featured on the cover of PLoS Computational Biology.

 How do Olympic sprinters run so fast?
 Why do astronauts adopt a bounding gait on the moon?
 How do running shoes improve performance while preventing injuries?
 This engaging and generously illustrated book answers these questions by examining human and animal movement through the lens of mechanics.